Achievable logoAchievable logo

 Sciatic nerve and branches

-It is the largest nerve in the human body.
-It arises from ventral rami of spinal nerves L4-S3 from the lumbosacral plexus.
-It travels posteriorly in the lower limb all the way up to the heel.
-Near the popliteal fossa it divides into the tibial and common peroneal nerves.
-The tibial nerve continues to travel posteriorly in the leg and foot while the common peroneal nerve travels in the lateral and anterior compartments of the leg and foot.
+The sciatic nerve is the largest nerve in the human body.
+It arises from the ventral rami of spinal nerves L4-S3 (lumbosacral plexus).
+It travels posteriorly in the lower limb, continuing down toward the heel.
+Near the popliteal fossa, it divides into the tibial nerve and the common peroneal (fibular) nerve.

 Nerve Muscles supplied Actions Sensory supply*